Introduction

 Open the file and confirm the following:

-• In the Simulation Parameters menu, the Default Zone and Junction Temperature is set to 73 F as in Table 1.
+) is 2500 SCFM per supply.
+This is the fan rate for the proposed PDS.
+More information on Air Handling Systems (AHS) is available in the Ventus user manual. - In the Simulation Parameters menu, the Default Zone and Junction Temperature is set to 73 °F as in Table 1.
 This is a set point for the building’s thermostat.

-• In the Weather and Wind menu, Ambient Temperature is set to -4F, Relative Humidity set to 0 RH, and Wind Speed is set to 0 ft/s.
+- In the Weather and Wind menu, Ambient Temperature is set to -4 °F, Relative Humidity set to 0 % RH, and Wind Speed is set to 0 ft/s.

 Create Seasonal scenarios

-1. In the Weather and Wind menu, use the edit command for Ambient Temperature.
+- In the Weather and Wind menu, use the edit command for Ambient Temperature.

 Create Zone temperature schedules

 Often, when modelling seasonal variation, unheated spaces like the stairwells are not controlled.
 It is necessary to simulate the stairwell temperatures to accurately predict stack effect and flow conditions.
+We can use the transient simulation settings in Table 2 to model conditions like stairwells within each scenario.

-Create a temperature schedule for stairwell zones:
+Create a temperature schedule for stairwell Zones:

-2. In the properties panel, toggle the temperature setting box.
-The zone definition should change as in Figure 2 so you can select schedule in the drop down menu.
+, since the stair Zones on that level are Ceiling type areas above stairwell shafts.
+It may help to hide Flow Paths and AHS Zone points. - In the properties panel, toggle the temperature setting box.
+The Zone definition should change as in Figure 2 so you can select schedule in the drop-down menu.
 This will enable the schedule editor.

-Turning temperature setting ON imposes a set condition onto the zone so that the zone will no longer be defined by the model’s default temperature.
+Turning temperature setting ON imposes a set condition onto the Zone so that the Zone will no longer be defined by the model’s default temperature.

 Input the schedule:

-1. Select the hyperlinked schedule to open the schedule editor dialogue.
+- Select the hyperlinked schedule to open the schedule editor dialogue.

-2. Leave the function Shape as Rectangular.
+- Leave the Function Shape as Rectangular.

-4. Close the schedule editor
+- Close the schedule editor

-5. In the Simulation Parameters menu, change the Airflow Simulation Method to Transient with a Simulation Time of 3 h and a Time Step of 30 min.
+- In the Simulation Parameters menu, change the Airflow Simulation Method to Transient with a Simulation Time of 3 h and a Time Step of 30 min.

-6. In the Simulation tab of the Simulation Parameters menu, ensure that the Vary density with time step setting is OFF.
+- In the Simulation tab of the Simulation Parameters menu, ensure that the Vary density with time step setting is OFF.
 We do not want temperature changes in the stairwells to change airflow for our steady-state scenarios.

-You can also copy/paste the schedule in table format from the Schedules sheet of the seasonal-scenarios.xlsx excel file, included in the ZIP folder.
+You can also copy/paste the schedule in table format from the Schedules sheet of the seasonal-scenarios.xlsx Excel file, included in the zip folder.

 Putting it together